Privacy Feature

 Advantages

-• Detected faces anonymized before transmission
+• Detected faces blurred before transmission, minimizing captured PII

 • Strongest GDPR compliance position